Amid68/Fake-News-Detection/docs/vision.md

 # Project Vision Document

-**Project Title:** Automated Multilingual News Aggregation, Summarization & Bias Detection Tool
+**Project Title:** Automated News Aggregation, Summarization & Topic Analysis Tool
-**Document Version:** 2.0
+**Document Version:** 3.0
 **Author:** Ameed Othman
-**Date:** 04.03.2025
+**Date:** 10.03.2025

 ## 1. Introduction & Project Goal

 ### Project Description
-This project aims to develop a web application that aggregates news articles from reliable English language sources, generates concise summaries using large language models (LLMs), analyzes potential political bias, and provides a personalized news feed based on user preferences.
+This project will develop a web application that aggregates news articles from reliable sources, generates concise summaries using large language models (LLMs), analyzes content topics, and provides a personalized news feed with interactive visualizations based on user preferences.

 ### Problem Statement
-In an era of information overload and pervasive misinformation, individuals struggle to efficiently process news from diverse sources and identify biases.
-Many users lack the time to read full articles from multiple perspectives, leading to information silos and uncritical news consumption.
+In today's information-rich environment, people struggle to efficiently process news from diverse sources and understand content trends.
+Many users lack the time to read full articles and miss out on recognizing patterns in news coverage that could provide valuable context.

 ### Solution Approach
 This tool addresses these challenges by:
 - Centralizing news from diverse, reliable sources
 - Providing concise, accurate summaries of key information
-- Offering transparent bias analysis to promote critical thinking
+- Analyzing content topics and trends through visualizations
-- Personalizing content while avoiding filter bubbles
+- Personalizing content while highlighting broader patterns

 ### Ultimate Goal
-The project will deliver a functional web application that demonstrates proficiency in data engineering, machine learning integration, and software development.
-While the long-term vision includes multilingual capabilities, the graduation project will focus on delivering a robust English-language foundation.
+The project will deliver a functional web application that demonstrates proficiency in data engineering, machine learning integration, visualization, and software development.
+It will enable users to consume news more efficiently while gaining insights into content trends.

 ## 2. Target Users

 The tool targets:

 - **Busy professionals** who need efficient news consumption
-- **Critical thinkers** concerned about media bias
+- **Data enthusiasts** interested in content pattern analysis
 - **Students and researchers** studying media and information systems
 - **Technology enthusiasts** interested in AI/ML applications for news